 “Okay.
 Sounds like it might take a while.
 I’ll let you know when I’m done.”
 Dropping the card into his uniform pocket, he headed for the door.

-"Blackwell," The man coughed in a feeble attempt to hide his amusement.
-"You've got eight work orders today.
-Let's not have any last day lagging about, or complaints about the assignments, eh lad?"
+“Blackwell,” The man coughed in a feeble attempt to hide his amusement.
+“You’ve got eight work orders today.
+Let’s not have any last day lagging about, or complaints about the jobs, eh lad?”

 Colin reminded himself he wasn’t going to get into an argument.
 Twice.
 Forcing himself to keep a pleasant tone, he replied with a simple “Affirmative.”
 When the door slid quietly closed behind him, he realized that was the first time he’d ever gotten the last word with Dabrick.
 Interesting.
 This might still be a good day after all.
 He headed toward the mess hall to get a fresh cup of caf.

 The Imperial Scout Service had a most unusual custom that dated back nearly a thousand years.
-The ships had changed a great deal over those years, but the Vilani tradition still remained.
-When accountants decided a courier vessel had reached the end of its operational cycle, it wasn't destroyed; it was retired, so to speak.
+The ships had changed a great deal over those years, but the tradition still remained.
+When accountants decided a courier vessel had reached the end of its operational cycle, it wasn’t destroyed; it was retired, so to speak.
 Any sophont electing to leave the scout service at the end of his term had the opportunity to enter the Lottery, which was a chance to win the use of one of these ships as a personal craft on Detached Duty.
 All scouts were trained in flying the ships as part of basic training, so any scout could enter the Lottery.
-The winner would be free to roam the Imperium in the vessel at his leisure, enjoying the ability to explore and travel to his heart's content.
-He'd even receive free fuel and maintenance at any scout base any time the ship needed it.
+The winner would be free to roam the Imperium in the vessel at his leisure, enjoying the ability to explore and travel to his heart’s content.
+He’d even receive free fuel and maintenance at any scout base any time the ship needed it.
 They were subject to recall, of course, should the need arise, but that rarely happened.
-Seeing that most of the scouts in the service spent two thirds of their service time in space, it seemed only fair in Colin's mind to try to spare some of them the drudgery of spending the remaining part of their life after retirement stuck on some planet.
-Yes, it seemed only fair.
+Since most scouts spent two thirds of their service time in space, it seemed only fair in Colin’s mind to try to spare some of them the drudgery of spending the remaining part of their life after retirement stuck on some planet.

-The greatest thing about this tradition was that you didn't have to be retiring to take advantage of it.
+The greatest thing about this tradition was that you didn’t have to be retiring to take advantage of it.
 Any scout had a chance to win.
 Colin had signed his mustering papers the second he was offered the chance.
-He knew he had good odds to win, he had no doubt.
-That's why he'd volunteered for this remote location to serve for the last two years.
+He knew he had good odds to win.
+That’s why he’d volunteered for this remote location to serve for the last two years.
 He had checked the files, and knew that several ships would be coming up for the lottery here during the year, and he wanted to be here to get one.
-Once he did, then it would be the start of the good life.
-Colin had lots of ideas on that...
+Once he did, it would be the start of the good life.
+He had lots of ideas on that…

 “You going to work on my ship or stand there staring at it all day?”
 A woman’s voice interrupted Colin’s thoughts.

-'Huh?
-Umm, yeah, I'm here to work on it."
+“Huh?
+Umm, yeah, I’m here to work on it.”
 He looked over at the approaching scout.
 She was human, a slender woman with long black hair pulled back in a ponytail.
-She wore the typical scout service uniform, and had bright smile.
+She wore the typical scout service uniform, and had a bright smile.
 Colin noted the communications branch patch on her uniform with the field operations insignia below it.
 The woman carried a sealed courier data pack under her arm, and a vacc suit storage bag slung over the opposite shoulder.
-He didn't recognize her as having previously visited the station, and her bag's strap blocked her uniform's name patch.
+He didn’t recognize her as having previously visited the station, and her bag’s strap blocked her uniform’s name patch.
 She had beautiful long black hair, bright green eyes, and a pretty smile.
-Colin would have remembered her, he was sure of that.
+Colin was sure he would have remembered her.

 He nodded in reply, slightly puzzled, as his only his last name was on his uniform.
 “I go by Colin.
 Only my mother and my roommate call me Colinashaar.”

 She nodded.
-"I'm Leese, Leese Kavid.
-You're mustering out party is tonight, right?"
+“I’m Leese, Leese Kavid.
+Your mustering out party is tonight, right?”